fission-codes/rust-template/.github/ISSUE_TEMPLATE/feature_request.md

 ## Problem

-Describe the pain that this feature will solve
+Describe the pain that this feature will solve.

 ### Impact

-The impact of not having this feature
+Describe the impact of not having this feature.

 ## Solution